Materials for interior design

 Budget

 It is well known that the initial cost is directly proportional to the quality over the years.
 In fact, if the material is more expensive it is often (but not always) also more durable over the years and this depends on the workmanship and attention to detail.
-In fact, a good final result will be able to ensure optimized daily use and consequent greater personal well-being.
-For these reasons, a larger expense initially will be amply amortized over time.
+In fact, a good final result will be able to ensure optimized daily use and a consequent greater personal well-being.
+For these reasons, a more substantial expense at the beginning will be largely amortized over time.

-Last but not least, the aesthetic appearance of each material will influence the customer’s choice; depending on the style you want to recreate or respect in the environment, it will be possible to opt for wood, stone materials, resins and synthetic fibres.
-Sometimes, the mix of different materials, aimed at satisfying specific needs, can also bring advantages from the point of view of the quality and practicality of the components.
+Last but not least, the aesthetic aspect of each material will influence the customer's choice; depending on the style that you want to recreate or respect in the environment, it will be possible to opt for wood, stone materials, resins and synthetic fibers.
+Sometimes, the combination of different materials, aimed at satisfying specific needs, can also bring advantages in terms of quality and practicality of the components.
 For this reason, taking care of the aesthetics of the environment does not necessarily mean sacrificing its correct functionality.

 Materials for interior design

-Today’s market offers a vast range of products for the creation of designer finishes and furnishings.
+Today's market offers a wide range of products for the creation of finishes and design furniture.
 The choice, as always, must be calibrated on needs and quality, in order to guarantee functionality, aesthetics and daily practicality.

-Below we list the advantages of the most used materials for the creation of internal environments, with ad hoc advice for an informed choice.
+Below are the advantages of the most commonly used materials for the construction of interior spaces, with a Ad hoc advice for an informed choice.

 WOOD

-Classic and timeless, wood is the construction material par excellence as it is extremely versatile, has insulating properties and timeless charm.
-Used in floors and boiseries it isolates the environment from a thermo-acoustic point of view and gives extreme elegance.
-Furthermore, wood provides pleasant sensations to the touch as it is warm and natural.
-Wear resistance varies depending on the quality of the wood: high resistance for oak and cherry, medium for walnut and olive.
-For an informed choice, ensure the absence of harmful glue substances and the certified origin of the wood.
+Classic and timeless, wood is the construction material par excellence because it is extremely versatile, has insulating properties and a timeless charm.
+Used in floors and wainscoting, it insulates the environment from a thermo-acoustic point of view and gives extreme elegance.
+Furthermore, wood gives pleasant sensations to the touch as it is warm and natural.
+Resistance to wear varies depending on the wood quality: high resistance for oak and cherry, medium for walnut and olive.
+For a conscious choice, make sure there are no harmful glue substances and the certified origin of the wood.

-One of the first materials used in construction, stone today continues to be chosen for kitchen and bathroom tops but also for floors and coverings.
-The main advantages are those of great durability, ensured by the high resistance to compression and density, waterproofness and variety of use.
-For an informed choice it is best to opt for natural stone materials or ones obtained from recycling processes and assembled with non-toxic and quality components.
+One of the first materials used in construction, stone continues to be chosen today for kitchen and bathroom tops but also for floors and coverings.
+Its main advantages are its great durability, ensured by its high resistance to compression and density, its impermeability and its variety of uses.
+For a conscious choice, it is best to opt for natural stone materials or those obtained from recycling processes and assembled with non-toxic and quality components.

 CERAMICS

 Used in the form of tiles and slabs for floors and walls, they also characterize the material of furnishing accessories and home accessories.
-Present on the market in numerous color and shape variations, ceramics satisfy the functional and aesthetic needs of a vast user base.
+Present on the market in numerous color and shape variables, ceramics satisfy the functional and aesthetic needs of a vast user base.
 Today the most requested type is represented by stoneware, a material with high versatility and the ability to emulate the appearance of wood, marble and resins.
-For an informed choice, opt for ceramics produced according to a closed cycle.
-In it, the recovery of materials from production waste and water used in the manufacturing process, in addition to reducing the environmental impact, guarantee the ecological quality of the ceramic.
+For a conscious choice, opt for ceramics produced according to a closed cycle.
+In it, the recovery of materials from production waste and water used in the manufacturing process, in addition to the reduction of environmental impact, guarantee the ecological quality of the ceramic.

 RESIN

-A material obtained from a mixture of plastic substances, resin has seen a strong rise in the creation of flooring, wall coverings and furniture.
-Particularly appreciated for its surface continuity given by the absence of joints and joints, it can be produced in many colors and textures.
-Among resins, Corian is among the most appreciated thanks to its elegant aesthetic result and its easy processing.
-For an informed choice, ensure that the resins used have a quality certificate, are suitable for use in the food sector (kitchen tops) and use antibacterial films.
-Furthermore, it is good to consider the components and their concentration as in the case of polyester resins which contain styrene, a monomer considered harmful.
+Material obtained from a mixture of plastic substances, resin has seen a strong rise in the creation of flooring and wall coverings and furniture.
+Particularly appreciated for its surface continuity given by the absence of joints and seams, it can be produced in many colors and textures.
+Among resins, Corian is among the most appreciated thanks to its elegant aesthetic yield and its easy processing.
+For a conscious choice, make sure that the resins used have a quality certificate, are suitable for use in the food sector (kitchen tops) and use antibacterial films.
+Furthermore, it is good to consider the components and their concentration as in the case of polyester resins that contain styrene, a monomer considered harmful.

 METALS

-Recently more used than in the past, metals find their greatest use in the coverings and finishes of worktops.
-Among the most widespread we find corten, steel, and brass, also used for taps and details of kitchens and bathrooms.
+Recently more used than in the past, metals find their greatest use in the coatings and finishes of worktops.
+Among the most common are corten, steel, and brass, also used for taps and details of kitchens and bathrooms.
 They all require careful maintenance but the final result is priceless in terms of elegance and modernity.
-For an informed choice, this type of material should also be chosen if produced according to environmental sustainability criteria.
+For a conscious choice, this type of material should also be chosen if produced according to the criteria of environmental sustainability.

 Photo by Jennifer Hughes

-Not only the furnishing accessories but also the wallpapers and wall coverings are made of textile fibres.
-The numerous treatments make these products resistant to humidity and atmospheric agents, so that they can also be used in more humid environments.
-For an informed choice it is preferable to opt for natural materials that derive from vegetable fibres, eco-friendly and free of glues that are toxic to health.
+Not only furnishing accessories but also wallpapers and wall coverings are made of textile fibres.
+The numerous treatments make these products resistant to humidity and atmospheric agents, so that they can be used even in more humid environments.
+For a conscious choice it is preferable to opt for natural materials that derive from vegetal fibres, eco-friendly and free of glues that are toxic to health.

 What materials should you pay attention to?

-• Polyester resins containing styrene, a toxic substance which however tends to reduce to vapor during the production process and leave a minimal trace in the finished product
+• Polyester resins containing styrene, a toxic substance which however tends to reduce to vapour during the production process and leaves a minimal trace in the finished product

-• Epoxy fillers contain numerous harmful components such as benzyl alcohol, phenylenebis and trisphenol, each in different quantities
+• Epoxy putties contain numerous harmful components such as benzyl alcohol, phenylene bis and trisphenol, each in different quantities.

 • Foam-based insulation